vmware/differential-datalog/doc/tutorial/tutorial.md

 module of the program are placed in `types/lib.rs`.
 If `submod1.dl` contains extern function or type declarations, corresponding Rust declarations must be placed in `mod2/submod1.rs`.
-This file is picked up by the DDlog compiler and its contents is appended verbatim to the generated `prog_ddlog/types/mod1/submod1.rs` module.
+This file is picked up by the DDlog compiler and its contents are appended verbatim to the generated `prog_ddlog/types/mod1/submod1.rs` module.

 Extern type and function declarations must follow these rules: